sysrpl/Codebot.Web/README.md

 ```
 ### Processing Web Action Arguments

 In the web action example above we simply returned some static text.
-A dynamic result can be produced using arguments from a ``GET`` or ``POST`` request, which typically might orginate from a ``<form>`` element on your page.
+A dynamic result can be produced using arguments from a ``GET`` or ``POST`` request, which typically might originate from a ``<form>`` element on your page.
 To use those arguments you can use any number of ``Read`` methods.
 Here is an example:

 ```csharp
     [Action("purchase")]